colla00/Python-60-Days-of-Coding/README.md

 36. Write a Python program to check if two strings are anagrams.
 37. Write a program to iterate through a dictionary and print its keys and values.
 38. Write a program to flatten a nested list.
+39. Write a program to find the most common words in a text file.